21 May 2020

-The coronavirus (COVID-19) crisis and oil price woes are having a profound impact on economic growth and companies’ cash positions.
+The coronavirus (COVID-19) crisis and oil price woes are having a profound impact on economic growth and the cash position of companies.
 With earnings expected to be negatively impacted across many sectors and regions, the ability of companies to pay out planned or expected dividends is understandably being questioned.
 Furthermore, some governments have applied indirect or direct pressure to certain industries to reconsider their dividend pay-outs on the basis that, in their view, in this time of financial difficulty for many people, shareholders should not be rewarded.

 With our income strategies focused on the selection of individual positions that offer an attractive and sustainable income, we are clearly alert to these developments.
 Our explicit focus on the resilience of dividend payments within equities means this risk is less acute compared to other approaches.
 We therefore expect, at this point, the majority of the stocks we own to at least maintain their dividends in the current fiscal year.
 For those that do not, we see suspensions as temporary (driven either by discretionary choice or regulatory instruction) and believe this is reflected in their valuations.